 Providing shelter from the storm, being a place of sanctuary, helping our fellow human beings, being loving and kind — these are all central tenets of many religions and spiritual practices.
 Becoming a resilience hub, or Solar Sanctuary, is a natural fit for communities of faith.

-FACS’ Solar Sanctuaries program aims to make the concept of resilience hubs a reality on the ground in Virginia.
+FACS’ Solar Sanctuaries campaign aims to make the concept of resilience hubs a reality on the ground in Virginia.
 We will leverage the power of faith communities to install solar and battery backup systems on faith buildings, primarily in rural and low-income communities.
 Our success will serve as a national model to inspire faith communities and networks across the country.
 Solar Sanctuaries will save lives during a time of increasingly adverse climate events and public health risks.

 Faith communities can play a crucial role in resilience as extreme weather and the risk of prolonged power outages increase.
 As a Solar Sanctuary — with solar and battery backup systems keeping the lights on, refrigerators cooling food, and HVAC systems running — faith buildings can become a place of refuge for all who require shelter and sustenance.
 Lower income communities, people of color, the elderly, pregnant women, the disabled and children are particularly at risk of temperature-related health emergencies and death.
 These projects will save lives in the face of an increasingly unstable climate.